First Impressions of Yerevan

 The Armenian Genocide Museum is a must visit to learn about Armenian history both here and abroad.
 Give yourself at least 3 hours because there are over 40 long placards to read in the museum.
 I had to skim through some of them to finish before closing time.

 We learned that what is now Eastern Anatolia in Turkey used to be Western Armenia.
-There are also many nostalgic old photos of Istanbul, where there was a large Armenian community before they were forced out.
-The museum explains how Armenians fleeing or displaced by the genocide resettled in Syria, Georgia, Lebanon, Jerusalem, and even Canada, creating today’s Armenian diaspora.
+There are vintage photos of Istanbul, where there was a large Armenian community before they were forced out.
+The museum explains how Armenians fleeing or displaced by the genocide resettled in Syria, Georgia, Lebanon, Jerusalem, Canada, and other countries too, creating today’s Armenian diaspora.

 Some of the documentary photography of the genocide is quite brutal and shows that a genocide clearly occurred.
-My only critique of the museum is how it portrayed the Ottoman Empire prior to the genocide, calling Ottomans “backwards” and presenting Armenians as intellectually superior.
+I only wish the museum didn’t say that Armenians were intellectually superior to the “backwards” Ottomans.

 I recommend reading Encyclopedia Britannica’s account of the Armenian Genocide before visiting the museum to get your bearings first, since it’s so much information to take in.